raphaeljcm/jobs-calc/README.md

 ---

 It was made with a lot of ☕ by Raphael Marques.
-A big thanks for Rockeseat and all its team that has been really helping me to become a better web developer!
+A GREAT thanks for Rockeseat and all its team that has been really helping me to become a better web developer!
 Click here to access Rocketseat's Community on [Discord](https://discordapp.com/invite/gCRAFhc).